-The price for gas, food and flights is on the rise, yet international travel is still highly desired amongst many bicycle travelers.
+The price for gas, food and flights is on the rise, yet international travel is still highly desired among many bicycle travelers.
 So how do you fly with your bike and avoid the fees imposed by most major airlines?

 Traveling with a Bike Friday or other such folding bike might be a good idea.
 But what if you want to fly with a full size bicycle?
 If that’s the case, you might be asking yourself, “Which airline should I use?
 Which companies cater most to bicycle travelers?”
 And most importantly, “Which airlines should I avoid at all costs?”